lancexz/intime-install-manual/intime-install-manual.md

 Change the Setting of this PC and make sure it will not sleep to keep the connection between the Server PC and the Client PCs

 ## Install INtime

-Load Installation Disk
+Load Installation Disk and insert the USB license key.
 - `Double click` the DVD -> Start without ... -> Start without ... -> Confirm
 - `Right click` the DVD -> Open
     - NetUtil -> Server -> setup(`double click`) -> keep default option and install
-	- copy files 'WlmAdmin, Isapiw32.dll, Isusage' to 'C:/Users/INtimeServer(PC_NAME)'
+	- copy files NetUtil/'WlmAdmin, Isapiw32.dll, Isusage' to 'C:/Users/{PC_NAME}'

-Load License Files Disk and USB Key
+Load License Files Disk and USB Key(INtime)
 - Open WlmAdmin -> Subnet Servers -> DESKTOP...(`right click`) -> Add Feature from file -> To server and its files -> select 'D:/.lic' file from the disk
 <br><br>

 ## Set IP Address
 Control Panel -> Network and Internet -> Network and Sharing Center -> Change adapter
-- Ethernet(`right click`) -> Properties -> IPv4 -> Use the following IP address
+- Ethernet(`right click`) -> Properties -> IPv4`[double-clik]` -> Use the following IP address
     - IP: `'192.168.1.101'`
     - Mask: `'255.255.255.0'`, Gateway: `keep empty`